IBM/cloudpakforapps-workshop/workshop/exercise-5/README.md

 appsody stack package
 ```

-> **TODO** confirm with Henry.
-I couldn't get the `appsody run` command to pull down the latest packaged version.
-I had to delete the directory and re-initialize.
+> **NOTE** The `appsody run` command should pull down the latest packaged version, but in case this doesn't work, delete the directory and re-initialize.

 ```bash
 cd ~/appsody-apps